-In the long run, Pay Per Click management can’t beat the ROI of a dedicated SEO-focussed organic traffic campaign, but it doesn’t need to.
+In the long run, PPC management can’t beat the ROI of a dedicated SEO-focussed organic traffic campaign, but it doesn’t need to.
 PPC is a reliable option to keep on your toolbelt, ready to be rapidly deployed whenever you see value in it, and the consistency of the ROI means that you should never overlook it.

 All The Way Up Media is an internet marketing company.
 We help companies to get the best possible return on investment with pay per click management campaign.

 Victoria Greene writes about the complexities of the online retail world on a freelance basis and for her Victoria Ecommerce blog.

 She’s particularly fascinated by the complex tools today’s sellers have for attracting and retaining their niche audiences.